 This article provides basic operation instructions for an electric pantry door travel lock system.

-Beginning during the 2022 model year, Essex and King Aire coaches may be equipped with an electric pantry door lock system.
-The drawer guides are standard drawer guides instead of push-to-open drawer guides. • The electric lock will automatically lock the drawers when the pantry door is closed AND the park brake is released for travel.
+Beginning during the 2022 model year, Essex and King Aire coaches may be equipped with an electric pantry drawer lock system.
+The drawer guides are standard drawer guides instead of push-to-open drawer guides.